yyash145/buddy_system/README.md

 - the split_block function in [utils.c](utils.c) cut the block passed in argument to make data block of the wanted size and all splitted blocks become part of linked list, so that next time there wont be need to split if any of the existing can satisfy the requested memory.
 - There is at least one malloc arena per CPU core.
 This library will detect the total number of CPU cores and create that many arenas.
 - Each thread allocates/deallocates from one of these per-cpu arenas.
-- To support fork and thread safe allocation/deallocation, I assign thread specific arena to each thread using __thread malloc_arena arena;
+- To support fork and thread safe allocation/deallocation, I assign thread specific arena to each thread using __thread m_info arena;